haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 distance C34-2-d05-30A, chain D and resid 123 and name CB, chain C and resid   62 and name CB<br>
 distance C34-2-d06-30A, chain D and resid 123 and name CB, chain C and resid   65 and name CB<br>
 distance C34-2-d07-30A, chain D and resid 126 and name CB, chain C and resid   65 and name CB<br>
-distance C34-2-d08-30A, chain D and resid 126 and name CB, chain I and resid  196 and name CB<br>
+distance C34-2-d08-30A, chain D and resid 126 and name CB, chain F and resid  196 and name CB<br>
 distance C34-2-d09-30A, chain D and resid 135 and name CB, chain C and resid   65 and name CB<br>
 distance C34-2-d10-30A, chain D and resid 135 and name CB, chain D and resid  520 and name CB<br>
 distance C34-2-d11-30A, chain D and resid 138 and name CB, chain D and resid  520 and name CB<br>